mlc-ai/mlc-llm/python/README.md

-# Build Instructions
+# Instructions

 ## REST API

-There is currently a dependency to build from source in order to use the REST API.
+There is currently a dependency to build from source in order to use the [REST API](https://www.ibm.com/topics/rest-apis#:~:text=the%20next%20step-,What%20is%20a%20REST%20API%3F,representational%20state%20transfer%20architectural%20style.).

 1. Follow the instructions [here](https://github.com/mlc-ai/mlc-llm/tree/main/cpp) to build the CLI from source.
 2. Launch the server at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).